cablelabs/asr2json/README.md

 ```
 pdf2json -v
 ```
-For more information about pdf2json module: https://github.com/modesty/pdf2json

 ###Clone the repository
 Open the terminal.
-Use the "cd" command to navigate to the desired directory.
-Clone the git repository (git required)
+Use the `cd` command to navigate to the desired directory.
+Clone the git repository (git required):

 ```
 git clone https://github.com/cablelabs/asr2json.git